Click to grab your free copy of our Garden Tools Cheat Sheet!

 Do You Need To Seal Terracotta Pots Before Painting Them?

-We recommend sealing your pots before painting over them, as painting before using a sealant will cause your paint job to bubble.
+It is recommended that you seal your pots before painting over them, as painting before using a sealant will cause the paint job to bubble.

 Because of its sponge-like abilities, the moisture absorbed by the terracotta will cause the paint to crack and eventually peel off.